Other People Giving Away Free Books is NOT Ruining Your Ability to Sell Your Own

 In the Beginning …

 I have to admit that I had a similar attitude about my writing when I first started out as a professional writer.
-In my early 20s.
+That was back in my early 20s, though.

-If an author wants to be artiste who doesn’t bother about coming up with a solid marketing strategy (including how to make money from free books), that’s all well and good, but you’ll have to be much better than the majority of other writers out there if you also expect to make any money that way.
+If an author wants to be an artiste who doesn’t bother about coming up with a solid marketing strategy (including how to make money from free books), that’s all well and good.
+However, you’ll have to be much better than the majority of other writers out there if you also expect to make any money that way.

-If you want to make money as an author, you need to come to terms with the fact that you are also a sales person.
-You need to put aside your bias as a creator and look at your market as an impartial party if you expect to learn how to sell to your potential customer base.
+If you want to make money as an author, you need to come to terms with the fact that you are also a salesperson.
+You need to set aside your creator bias and view your market as an impartial party if you expect to learn how to sell to your potential customer base.
 That’s not an opinion — it’s the basic facts of being a professional writer versus an artiste.
 In today’s modern market, learning how to offer free books as a promotional tool and make money from doing so is part of your job as a professional writer.

-Giving away free books is supposed to be promotional in nature, not altruism.
-Don’t give anything away for free if you don’t have a carefully thought out, focused plan on how what you’re giving away will grow your readership in a marketable fashion to help make sales.
-The value of using free books as a marketing tool is especially important if you are self-publishing, an increasingly common choice considering the accessibility of print on demand models and self-publishing e-book markets such as Amazon’s Kindle store.
+Giving away free books is meant to be promotional, not altruistic.
+Don’t give anything away for free if you don’t have a carefully thought-out, focused plan.
+This plan needs to lay out how what you’re giving away will grow your readership in a marketable way to drive sales.
+The value of using free books as a marketing tool is especially important if you are self-publishing.
+Doing so is an increasingly common choice considering the accessibility of print-on-demand models and self-publishing e-book markets such as Amazon’s Kindle store.

 Trustrum dot COM SEO / Marketing Advice for the Day — Free Books / Product:

-That said, let’s look at some suggestions on how to use free books to make money instead of just bloating everyone’s virtual bookshelf with wasted opportunities.
+That said, let’s look at some suggestions for using free books to make money, rather than just bloating everyone’s virtual bookshelf with wasted opportunities.

 Only the first taste is free

-Clearly, if you are giving away free books of everything you publish (or your first book, if you’re a newly published author), you make things very difficult for yourself regarding making money.
+Clearly, if you are giving away free books of everything you publish (or your first book, if you’re a newly published author), you make it very difficult to make money.

 Don’t give away free books without reason or purpose.
 If you have a series of two or more related books, release the second for free at some point, even if only temporarily.
-Anyone grabbing this freebie will only be seeing part of the picture so, if they like what they see, you’ve just provided them with an incentive to go buy the first book, at least, and possibly more.
+Anyone grabbing such free books will only be seeing part of the picture.
+If they like what they see, you’ve just given them an incentive to buy the first book, at least, and possibly more.

 Giving away the first book in a series may seem like the logical choice because it is the starting point for your story, but it actually results in a smaller incentive to buy the rest.
-Readership of a series tends to drop off after the first book because not everyone will keep reading, so this tactic should always push back to the series’ biggest seller.
-That means don’t give away your big earner for free.
+Series readership tends to drop off after the first book because not everyone will keep reading.
+So, this tactic should always push back to the series’ biggest seller.
+That means don’t give away your big earners as free books.

 Pay what you want

 If your sales hub allows for it, try a “pay what you want” option instead of free.
-This allows a person to pay nothing for your product, if they desire, but it also provides the option for people to pay what they think is a fair rate.
-Although you should expect most people to go the free books route and not pay anything, you’re still no worse off than if you were planning to give it away for free anyway, and at least this way you have a chance at making some money.
+This allows a person to pay nothing for your product if they desire.
+It also allows people to pay what they consider a fair rate.
+Although you should expect most people to go the free books route and pay nothing, you’re still no worse off than if you were planning to give it away for free anyway.
+At least this way you have a chance at making some money.

 The hook and bait